 When searching for a new home, should you purchase new construction or pre-owned?
 Therein lies the dilemma.
-Blake has recently landed a new job and would like to move closer to his new place of employment!
+My husband has recently landed a new job and would like to move closer to his new place of employment!
 We’re excited to Buy A House but also want to carefully consider our options.

 We have looked at quite a few open houses of both new construction and pre-owned homes.
-Our latest adventure had us thinking that new is the way to go, simply because in two out of three pre-owned homes, Blake’s pet allergies explode before we can exit the door.
+Our latest adventure had us thinking that new is the way to go, simply because in two out of three pre-owned homes, Steve’s pet allergies explode before we can exit the door.
 This prompted me to create a pros and cons list of new construction vs. pre-owned.

 New Construction or Pre-Owned?

 Let me tell you how amazed I was when we moved from our 900 square foot duplex into our 1969 square foot new construction home back in 2003.
 I was really amazed!
 Amazed that our energy bill went DOWN!
 It went down in a bigger house AND we were even heating with a wood stove in that 900 square foot duplex.
 Okay, you’re amazed now too, right?

 No one has lived there

 No need to change those locks or worry about strangers coming to visit!
 You are the original!

 We will be the first to use that toilet